glynawe/awe/awe.md

-Programs compiled with Awe will use the ISO 8859-1 (Latin1) character set internally and for I/O. This is for the sake of compatibility with the GNU C library, Linux and Windows.
+Programs compiled with Awe will use the ISO 8859-1 (Latin1) character set internally and for I/O. This is for the sake of compatibility with the GNU C library and modern operating systems.
 For most ALGOL W programs the change in character representation will be completely invisible.

 The ALGOL W Language Description explicitly requires EBCDIC numeric